 Advancing to doctoral candidacy after completion of the master's degree is not automatic; for advancement to the Ph.D. the faculty may not approve students whose performance has been marginal.
-One criterion for advancing to Ph.D. candidacy is the successful completion of the Clinical Qualifying Procedures (or Qualifying Paper, for nonclinical Ph.D. programs).
+One criterion for advancing to Ph.D. candidacy is the successful completion of the Clinical Qualifying Procedures (or Qualifying Paper, for non-clinical Ph.D. programs).
 Clinical students are required to participate in the Clinical Qualifying Procedures during the summer after the defense of their master's thesis (typically the summer after their third year in the program) and must defend the thesis project no later than May 15th of the year they expect to take qualifying exams.
-The Clinical Qualifying Procedures will be required to retake and them during the subsequent fall semester; failure to do so will result in termination from the clinical program.
+The Clinical Qualifying Procedures occur in late May to early June.
+Students who fail any of the components of the procedures will be required to retake and them during the subsequent fall semester; failure to do so will result in termination from the clinical program.